Gething-Dunvegan Gas Production

 Viking Oil Production

-On July 31, 2017, TAPC completed the purchase of certain oil and gas producing assets in the Waskahigan area of Alberta (the “Waskahigan Assets”).
-The present value before tax of the Waskahigan Assets as prepared by GLJ Petroleum Consultants Ltd. (“GJL Consultants”) for proved producing assets was $2,114,000 with a discount rate of 10% and $3,503,000 for total proved plus probable with a discount rate of 10% effective December 31, 2016.
-The AER LLR was approximately 4.5 as of December 31, 2016.
+On July 31, 2017, TAPC completed the purchase of certain oil and gas producing assets in the Waskahigan area of Alberta (the “Waskahigan Assets“).
+The present value before tax of the Waskahigan Assets as prepared by GLJ Petroleum Consultants Ltd. (“GJL Consultants“) was $5,128,000 for total proved plus probable with a discount rate of 10% effective December 31, 2018.
 The acquisition included 8 wells and associated production of approximately 1,800 mcf/day and 20 barrels of natural gas liquids per day.
 TAPC acquired mineral rights to 22 gross sections (15.19 net sections) (14,080 gross acres 9,726 net acres).
 The majority of the mineral rights are above Bullhead Bullhead Group formation (primarily Dunvegan, Notikewin and Gething formation) near Fox Creek, Alberta.

-Pursuant to the LPA, as additional consideration, Smoky shall be entitled to receive: (a) 80% of net cash flow from the Waskahigan Assets (less agreed general and administrative expenses) from January 1, 2018 until December 31, 2021 (subject to farmout rights); (b) 80% of net sale proceeds of Waskahigan Assets (subject to farmout rights); (c) right to compel TAPC to buy Smoky’s right to 80% of the net cash flow from the Waskahigan Assets (subject to farmout rights) for 2.5 times net cash flow; and (d) right to compel TAPC to buy Smoky’s right to 24% of the net cash flow from the Waskahigan Participation Assets (subject to farmout rights) for 2.5 times net cash flow from the Waskahigan Participation Assets.
-TAPC shall have the right to: (a) right to compel Smoky to sell its right to 80% of the net cash flow from the Waskahigan Assets (subject to farmout rights) for 2.5 times net cash flow; and (d) right to compel Smoky to sell its right to 24% of the net cash flow from the Waskahigan Participation Assets for 2.5 times net cash flow from the Waskahigan Participation Assets.
+Pursuant to the original LPA, as additional consideration, Smoky was entitled to receive post payout of the loan: (a) 80% of net cash flow from the Waskahigan Assets (less agreed general and administrative expenses) until December 31, 2021 (subject to farmout rights); (b) 80% of net sale proceeds of Waskahigan Assets (subject to farmout rights); (c) right to compel the Company to buy Smoky’s right to 80% of the net cash flow from the Waskahigan Assets (subject to farmout rights) for 2.5 times net cash flow; and (d) right to compel the Company to buy Smoky’s right to 24% of the net cash flow from the Waskahigan Participation Assets (subject to farmout rights) for 2.5 times net cash flow from the Waskahigan Participation Assets (hereinafter called the “Post Payout Additional Consideration”).

 The major constraints of TAPC to development of this property in the immediate future are: (a) historically high spread between NYMEX and AECO; (b) NOVA Pipeline takeaway capacity; and (c) access to reasonably prices compression and processing charges.
 The positives are: (a) NYMEX (Henry Hub) price has remained at 2016 levels; (b) TCPL is in process of doubling the NOVA Pipeline takeaway capacity by 2020; (c) Alliance is increasing its takeaway capacity by 50% by 2020; and (d) with the development of the Duvernay formation by Encana, Chevron, Murphy and Shell), midstream companies (Keyera and Pembina) have agreed to spend significant capital to increase the area capacity within next two years.
 It is expected that within 2 years lower compression and processing costs will be available because of the excess midstream capacity in the area.

-In August 2008, Jadela entered into a farm-in agreement for lands located in the Crossfield, Alberta area to tie in an existing gas well located at 10-29-030-03W5.
-The pipeline tie-in project was completed in early April 2009 and the well commenced production from the Ellerslie on April 9, 2009.
+In August 2008, TAPC entered into a farm-in agreement for lands located in the Crossfield, Alberta area Ellerslie gas well was drilled at 10-29-030-03W5.

-Jadela has a 35% working interest in the well, subject to a 12.5% lessor’s royalty and 6% farmor royalty.
-Production from this well represents the majority of the Jadela’s production.
-Jadela’s 35% working interest in such well includes all rights from the base of the Cardium zone to the base of the Manville zone, including the petroleum and natural gas rights in the Viking zone.
+TAPC has a 35% working interest in the well, subject to a 12.5% lessor’s royalty and 6% farmor royalty.
+TAPC’s 35% working interest in such well includes all rights from the base of the Cardium zone to the base of the Manville zone, including the petroleum and natural gas rights in the Viking zone.
+In 2011, TAPC farmed out its 35% interest in the Viking formation.
+A well 12-29-030-03-W5th was drilled.
+TAPC owns a 7% net working interest subject to the overriding royalty.

-In November 2006, Jadela entered into a farm-in arrangement for interests located in the Wapiti area to drill a Dunvegan test well (01-22-065-08W6) which was completed and placed on stream.
-Jadela participated in the drilling of the well and earned a 9.75% working interest therein.
+In November 2006, TAPC entered into a farm-in arrangement for interests located in the Wapiti area to drill a Dunvegan test well (01-22-065-08W6) which was completed and placed on stream.
+TAPC participated in the drilling of the well and earned a 9.75% working interest therein.
 In 2008, Jadela acquired a further 6.5% working interest.